candidtim/f2-commander/README.md

 If you plan to contribute to the source code, see the "Development environment" above and, please, note that:

- - contributed source code must pass the `./check`,
+ - contributed source code must pass the pre-commit (prek) checks
  - in this repository, contributed source code is only accepted under Mozilla Public License 2.0 and should include according file headers.